 At PATHS Atlanta Kung Fu, we also offer training in the Internal Chinese Martial Art of 楊 氏 太 極 拳 or Yang Family Tai Ji Quan.
 Most people will call this “Tai Chi” and it is the style most commonly practiced.

-Here I’d like to educate you a little bit; help you understand a bit more just simply about the name of this art: Tai Chi vs. Tai Ji, Yang style vs. Yang family or sect, and so on.
+Let’s dive in a little bit and learn more about the name of this art: Tai Chi vs. Tai Ji, Yang style vs. Yang family or sect, and so on.

 Although the character or word can refer to willow, poplar or aspen trees, in this case, it is the last name or Surname of a Chinese family.